Raynos/mercury/README.md

-Using the higher order functions defined in `value-event` ( change, submit, etc. ) allows you to not have to write any DOM event handling code in your application.
+Using the higher order functions defined in `value-event` ( change, submit, etc. ) allows you to not have to write any DOM event handling code in your application. `value-event` takes care of all the reading from the DOM

-One of the philosophies of `mercury` is that custom DOM logic should live in `node_modules` as higher order functions, an application has no need to touch the DOM directly.

 ## Motivation